danaevenhaim/testing-app/README.md

-# remove the previous line
+# ReMove the previous line